joshuaeckroth/csci221-website/lecture/syllabus.markdown

 ### Proficiency exam dates

-- Proficiency exam 1: Wed Feb 13
+- Proficiency exam 1: Wed Feb 12
-- Proficiency exam 2: Wed Feb 27
+- Proficiency exam 2: Wed Mar 11

 ### Test dates

-Both tests are take-home.
-Tests will be made available a few days before these due dates:
+Both tests are in-class and on-paper.

-- Test 1: available Wed Mar 13, due Mon Mar 18, 11:59pm
+- Test 1: Wed Feb 19
-- Test 2: available Wed Apr 10, due Mon Apr 15, 11:59pm
+- Test 2: Wed Apr 8

 ### Group project deliverables

 Requirements for the group project will be established later.
 The project will have five deliverables.
 Each deliverable is a set of features (to be decided when the project begins), plus a presentation (~10 minutes).

-- Deliverable 1: Wed Apr 19
+- Deliverable 1: Wed Apr 15
-- Deliverable 2: Wed Apr 26
+- Deliverable 2: Wed Apr 22
-- Deliverable 3: Wed May 3
+- Deliverable 3: Wed Apr 29
-- Deliverable 4: Mon May 6, 5pm
+- Deliverable 4: Mon May 4, 5pm

 ### Topics